Portfolio Dataset

 Works

-55Books and works represented in the pilot dataset.
+70Books and works represented across the Nordic dataset.

 Publishers